skip to main |

 I really like Google book search.
 I have readily made use of electronic books (e-books) for some time now.
 They have been prevalent in my life for both study and recreational purposes.

-Bed, Beach and Bath test i.e. that e-book readers and other electronic devices are inadequate for use in bed, on the beach or during a soak in the tub!
+However, I remember in some of my former professional workplaces there was much debate about the Bed, Beach and Bath test i.e. that e-book readers and other electronic devices are inadequate for use in bed, on the beach or during a soak in the tub!
 Also, some people are partial to the tactile feel of turning pages, the weight of differing tomes, the use of a variety of aesthetically appealing bookmarks with sentimental value, as well as (believe it or not) the varying smells associated with traditional books.

 Further, sharing conventional books is nice with friends.
 So too, having conventional books on hand with dog-eared pages at book club conversation sessions, is preferable for most people.
 I haven't seen e-books catch on in those contexts.